vipersfly23/Lab3/README.md

 #Critique [Bad Code]
 =======
-'''-This line will set up a process that is sensitive to the clock
+''' -This line will set up a process that is sensitive to the clock

 floor_state_machine: process(clk)